croner-i-web/progression-framework/frameworks/engineering/data.md

               - "leads calls, does onsite interviews"
       - level: 5
         criteria:
-          - "Represents Bright at conferences/events"
+          - "Represents Croner-i at conferences/events"
-          - "Given as reason for other engineers to join Bright"
+          - "Given as reason for other engineers to join Croner-i"
           - "Proactively shares knowledge internally"
           - "Acts as the 'sole proprietor', in the CEO mindset, their ego/agenda is not a factor in their thinking or decision making"
       - level: 6